b-hulme/gluid/ReadMe.md

 A simple C# class that encodes a regular integer (32-bit) or long (64-bit) value into a Guid (UUID).
 The integer can be easily recovered from the Guid at any point in the future.
 In order to ensure two identical integers encode to a unique Guid, a namespace string is accepted when the Guid is generated.
 This allows you to group your integers by a name to prevent clashes.
+It's not necessary to use a namespace string however if you don't, the generated Guid will only be as unique as the integer or long that you pass to it.

 The Gluid library ensures that the generated Guid conforms to RFC.4122 and ensures that for a given namespace and integer combination, the generated Guid will be unique.
+It does this by using UUID Variant 0xe and Version 0xf.
+These are both currently reserved values in the RFC specification so for the moment at least (and probably for a very extended period of time) the values won't clash with any system generated one's.

 ## Use case
 I wrote the Gluid class rather quickly to deal with a simple Id mapping problem between an old application (using int's) and a new application using Guids.
 While we moved clients from the old application, one function at a time it was necessary to have a Guid that could intrinsicly map back to the original Id (and vice-versa), but not clash with and newly generated regular Guids.
+This could have been done using look up tables however the performance then takes a huge hit.
+Gluid's are very fast.
+Based on the initial testing most round-trip conversion occur in <1ms.

 # Installing
 Download the class file and put it somewhere appropriate in your project.